Einar Selvik

-Einar Selvik (born 18 November 1979), also known by his stage name Kvitrafn ("white raven"), is a Norwegian musician known for being the drummer in the black metal band Gorgoroth from 2000 to 2004, and for fronting the Nordic folk project Wardruna, founded in 2002 and also including Gorgoroth's ex-vocalist Gaahl.
-Selvik and Wardruna's soundtrack work for the History Channel television show Vikings has earned him international prominence, and he also appeared as an actor on the show.
+Einar Selvik (born 18 November 1979), also known by his stage name Kvitrafn ("white raven"), is a Norwegian musician known for being the drummer of black metal band Gorgoroth from 2000 to 2004, and for fronting the Nordic folk project Wardruna, founded in 2002.
+Selvik and Wardruna earned international prominence for contributing to the soundtrack and score of the television show Vikings.
+Selvik is a founder of By Norse, a platform to support Norse and Norse-related art, music, literature, film and culture.

 Musical career

-On 1 March 2016, A Piece for Mind & Mirror by Skuggsjá, a collaboration between Kvitrafn and Enslaved's Ivar Bjørnson, was announced and streamed.
-Prepared for the 200th anniversary of the Norwegian Constitution, the album tells the history of Norway, and was released by Season of Mist on 11 March.
+On 1 March 2016, A Piece for Mind & Mirror by Skuggsjá, a collaboration between Selvik and Enslaved's Ivar Bjørnson, was announced and streamed.
+Commissioned by the Norwegian government for the 200th anniversary of the Norwegian Constitution, the album tells the history of Norway, and was released by Season of Mist on 11 March.

 Selvik has also recorded with other projects including Det Hedenske Folk, Bak de Syv Fjell, Jotunspor, Sahg, Dead to this World and Faun.
-Furthermore, he has worked on the soundtrack for Assassin's Creed Valhalla and with Riot Games for the theme song of "Volibear", a League of Legends character.
+He worked on the soundtrack for Assassin's Creed Valhalla and collaborated with Riot Games for the theme song of Volibear, a League of Legends character.

 Personal life

-Einar Selvik was born and grew up on Osterøy, a small inland island on the west coast of Norway around 35 minutes away by car from Bergen.
+Einar Selvik was born and grew up on Osterøy, a large inland island near Bergen on the west coast of Norway.
 He became interested in pre-Christian viking culture in his early adolescence after discovering an old book on runes.
+Selvik worked as a kindergarten assistant prior to Wardruna's breakthrough.

-Einar Selvik is an adherent of modern Paganism characterized by animism.
+Selvik is an adherent of modern Paganism characterized by animism.
 In a 2017 interview with Morgenbladet, he talked about his worldview: "I am a strong supporter of individual responsibility.
 No one died for my sins.
 This is a slightly pagan body of thought: the gods help those who help themselves.
 It mirrors that you are your own god, that it is your responsibility how you behave, what you contribute in this world".